250g Of Flour In Ml

 Q3: My recipe calls for 250g of flour, but I only have a measuring cup.
 What should I do?

 A3: While less accurate, you can attempt to measure approximately 450-500 ml of flour using the spoon and level method.
-However, keep in mind this is just an approximation, and the result may not be as consistent as using a scale.
+On the flip side, keep in mind this is just an approximation, and the result may not be as consistent as using a scale.

 Q4: What if my flour is very old or stored improperly?